Has God Forsaken Me? eBook #28

 The mood of the entire camp was somber including Parson Willard.
 He wanted to go to the family and pray with them but was afraid he too would become ill.
-When the wagon train reached Fort Zarah, Rickie immediately went to the commanding officer’s office and said he had a family with small pox but they were camping away from the fort.
-When Noah’s wagon saw Fort Zarah ahead of them he also saw where the wagon train made camp.
+When the wagon train reached Fort Zarah, Rickie immediately went to the commanding officer’s office and said he had a family with smallpox but they were camping away from the fort.
+When gerasimos’s wagon saw Fort Zarah ahead of them he also saw where the wagon train made camp.

-When Rickie came to their wagon, he felt terrible seeing how Noah and his wife looked, and how weak they were.
+When Rickie came to their wagon, he felt terrible seeing how Gerasimos and his wife looked, and how weak they were.
 But there wasn’t a thing he could do for them, even if they had a doctor with them.
 He told the couple they were leaving for Great Bend which was three miles away.
 It was just a small trading post and they weren’t stopping.
-Pawnee rock was 14 miles further and they’d make camp before they reached that spot.
+Pawnee Rock was 14 miles further and they’d make camp before they reached that spot.

 He asked the couple whether they wanted to stay where they were until they got better or if they wanted to try to follow them.
 It was heart breaking to watch the couple hug each other with sores as their children cried inside their wagon.
 Together, they looked at Rickie and Mary, and cried out, “We don’t want to be left behind.
 We’ll never be able to catch up and will die along the way or be killed by Indians.”

-There was a mixed reaction among the families between fear they too would come down with small pox, and those who hoped and prayed the family would survive.
+There was a mixed reaction among the families between fear they too would come down with smallpox, and those who hoped and prayed the family would survive.
 Two days later they left Pawnee Rock behind.
 They passed through Great Bend without stopping.
 They went as many miles as they could before making camp.
-In the distance Noah’s wagon was stopped but his horses were still hitched to the wagon.
+In the distance Gerasimos’s wagon was stopped but his horses were still hitched to the wagon.
 He was too weak to unhitch or water them.